pavanramadass/-Entity-Traffic-Map/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch. (`git checkout -b feature/AmazingFeature`)
+    - Make sure to follow to [Style Guide](https://go.dev/doc/effective_go).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes. (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch. (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a pull request.

 <!-- LICENSE -->
 ## License